-During one of my "tours," I moved from the north end to the more central Zona Dorada in Mazatlán.
+One year in Mexico I decided to moved from the north end of the city to the more central Zona Dorada in Mazatlán.

-While I hated giving up the daily water taxi ride I used to take to get to my gym, 10-minute bus ride I took now instead was a straight shot down Avenida del Mar, meaning that it goes down the main street that runs parallel to the ocean.
+While I hated giving up the daily water taxi ride I used to take to get to my gym, the 10-minute bus ride I had to take instead was a straight shot down Avenida del Mar, meaning that it went down the main avenue that runs parallel to the ocean.
 A very pleasant trek.

 To the right out of the picture is a drawing of Al Pacino.